ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 fee is a relatively large expenditure of time and money.
 Additionally, in-person attendance is thought to increase personal familiarity with candidates for leadership positions and with the spirit of the IETF, although there is no mechanism to ensure any interactions.
-Finally, the NomCom interview process was largely conducted in-person at IETF meetings, so the ability to attend was a prerequisite to participate.

 A basic principle is that the community should govern itself, so volunteers must have a demonstrated commitment to the IETF.
 Limiting the number of